mdn/content/files/en-us/web/api/web_crypto_api/non-cryptographic_uses_of_subtle_crypto/index.md

 1. Note down the file's name and the SHA256 checksum provided by the website.
 2. Download the executable.
-3. Run `sha256sum /path/to/the/file` to generate your own code.
+3. Run `sha256sum /path/to/the/file` in the terminal to generate your own code.
+If you are using a Mac you may have to [install it seperately](https://unix.stackexchange.com/questions/426837/no-sha256sum-in-macos).
 4. Compare the two strings - they should match unless the file has been compromised.

 ![Examples of SHA256 from the download for the software "Blender".
 These look like 32 hexadecimal numbers followed by a file name like "blender.zip"](blender-sha256-example.png)